 In fact, fantasy novels – good ones that get published – are probably far tougher creations than realist works.

 Fantasy in the Mainstream

-So now, dear adventurer, humble wielder of the pen, listen closely to our diligently gathered advice on how to write a fantasy novel.
+So now, dear adventurer, humble wielder of the pen, listen to our advice on how to write a fantasy novel.

 Fantasy Novel Template

-Before diving into our fantasy writing steps, it's a good idea to get yourself set up with a template as well.
-Our fantasy specific template will help you work through these steps efficiently and effectively:
+Before diving into our fantasy writing steps, setting yourself up with a template is also a good idea.
+Squibler provides templates for different genres, including fantasy.
+A fantasy-specific template will help you work through these steps.

 How to Write a Fantasy Novel in 8 Steps

 1. You Need the Right Tools